k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 To create a data source, click the ![](images/add_icon.png) icon in the **Data Sources** area of the report's properties.
 It provides a choice of two templates:

-- The **fabric_api** data source is defined as the **/api/** Fabric endpoint which runs under your Fabric's host.
+- The **fabric_api** data source is defined as the **/api/** Fabric endpoint that runs under your Fabric's host.
 This is a default data source to be used for any Fabric API (built-in or custom).

-- The **custom data source** is an empty template that allows defining any required endpoint, by setting the following properties:
+- The **custom data source** is an empty template that allows to define any required endpoint, by setting the following properties:

   - **Endpoint**, either a full or base URL of your REST API.
 Then the endpoint paths are appended by using data sets (they are described further).